kutun0901/CraftySpace/README.md

 # CraftySpace

-Welcome to our Harry Potter-themed store, an online shopping site where you can find a variety of goods drawn from fantastical imagination universe.
-Our website, an clone of Etsy, sells a variety of goods, from handcrafted crafts to officially licensed goods.
-We provide everything you need, including wands, clothing, home decor, and even trendy fashion.
-Visit our website to learn more: [CraftySpace](https://craftyspace.onrender.com)
+Welcome to my Harry Potter-themed store, an online shopping site where you can find a variety of goods drawn from fantastical imagination universe.
+My website, an clone of Etsy, sells a variety of goods, from handcrafted crafts to officially licensed goods.
+It provides everything you need, including wands, clothing, home decor, and even trendy fashion.
+Visit my website to learn more: [CraftySpace](https://craftyspace.onrender.com)

 ## This project is built with: